Michael-zip/Phasmophobia-Ghost-Guide/README.md

 ## Revenant 👻

 ### Hunting
-- **Speed**: Moves at 1.0 m/s when not targeting a player, and 3.0 m/s when chasing.
+- **Speed**: Moves at `1.0 m/s` when not targeting a player, and `3.0 m/s` when chasing a player or moving towards players last known location.
 - **Sanity**: No specific rules.

 ### Strengths and Weaknesses